sheerun/vimrc/README.md

 * Use more readable color scheme by default (wombat256mod)

+* Setup lightline to theme compatible with above

 ## License

 The same terms as Vim itself.
 See `:help license`.